 Where to Stay in Sozopol

-Sozopol is definitely the hidden gem of Bulgaria’s coast, and a must visit for anyone that travels in the country.
+Sozopol, Bulgaria is definitely one of the country’s best hidden gems, and a must visit for anyone that travels in the country.